airnativeextensions/nativeextensions-documentation/docs/idfa/_includes/add-manual.md

 This ANE has been updated for iOS 14 and requires a minimum of the iOS 14 SDK to be linked with your application in order to have access to the iOS 14 app tracking transparency features.

-Make sure you provide a valid iOS 14+ SDK when packagaging.
+Make sure you provide a valid iOS 14+ SDK when packaging.
 Currently you do this by packaging with the iOS SDK, see [here](/docs/tutorials/ios-sdk-custom) for more.